-So I suggest you amend 3106 to make public settlements involving offshore cheating, period, and not tie this up in secrecy, so that people know, when salesmen come calling, that this is not something you can get away with.
-Point two-
+So I suggest you amend 3106 to make public settlements involving offshore cheating, period, and not tie this up in secrecy, so that people know, when salesmen come calling, that this is not some-

 The CHAIRMAN.
 I am sorry to intrude on my colleague's time, but why is that not public today?